 But that all changed with the arrival of real estate crowdfunding platforms.
-This are peer-to-peer investment platforms, where project developers come for funding provided by individual investors, like you.
+These are peer-to-peer investment platforms, where project developers come for funding provided by individual investors, like you.
 With an investment of as little as just a few dollars in some cases, you can participate in this very lucrative investment class.

 Some real estate crowdfunding platforms require you to be an accredited investor.
 That’s someone who has either a high net worth or an above-average income, or both, and is presumed to have the financial resources to absorb potential losses.
 But there are real estate crowdfunding platforms that allow non-accredited investors.
 And those platforms are the subject of this guide.
-We’re going to explain the fundamentals of real estate crowdfunding investing, as well as provide what we believe to be the best investments for non-accredited investors.
+Were going to explain the fundamentals of real estate crowdfunding investing, as well as provide what we believe to be the best investments for non-accredited investors.

 Our Top Pick For Best Investment for Non-Accredited Investors: Rich Uncles